NickGrunert/master-thesis/modules/03_truth_compare.typ

       It is enough to merely assume a linear relationship between the datasets without having to assume this line could not be shifted or tilted.
       The only actual requirement that exists is reliability of the algorithm, meaning a better score should actually perform better than a worse score.

-    ==== Combination of Metrics by using a Linear Regressor
+    === Combination of Metrics by using a Linear Regressor

+    #heading(depth: 5, numbering: none, bookmarked: false)[Explanation]
     Taking into account especially the learning from the last section, the next step was to combine the different metrics into one single metric.
-    For this, the following was deemed neccessary:
-    - Any kind of linear relationship and metrical comparison to that relationship.
+    For this, the requirement is essentially just calculating any kind of linear relationship and using metrical comparison towards that relationship.

     This was achieved by using a simple Linear Regressor @LinearRegressor, which fits and calculates the linear regression line between the two datasets.
     Using SciPy's LinearRegression function, we can easily fit the data and calculate the R2 Score and the Mean Absolute Error (MAE) of the linear regression line.
     This fulfils the requirement of a non strict 1-to-1 linear relationship between the two datasets, as well as returns the metrics which indicate the performance of the algorithm.

     To calculate the correlation score, a simple weighted average of the R2 Score and the MAE is used.
-    For this, the MAE is normalized as well as inverted, as the MAE is an error matric and therefore should be minimized, while we are looking for a score, which should be maximized.
-    Once again, the pseudo-code below shows the implementation of this approach.
+    However, MAE by itself is an error metric.
+    To create a resulting score, after normaliting the MAE to the range of 0 to 1, the MAE is subtracted from 1.
+    This is done to move the MAE into the same range as the R2 Score, and fullfill the requiremt of the optimal resulting score being 1.
+    The resulting correlation score itself is then calculated by taking the weighted average of the R2 Score and the MAE, which can be seen in the code example below.
+    For simplicity the alpha value is set to 0.5, meaning that both metrics are weighted equally.
+    While it probably would make sense to weight the R2 Score higher, as it is a measure of how well the data fits a linear model.
+    This was however not done due to the fact that an objective analysis on the actual use of this weighing would be too difficult to achieve here.

+    #heading(depth: 5, numbering: none, bookmarked: false)[Code Snippet]
     ```python
     from sklearn.linear_model import LinearRegression
     from sklearn.metrics import mean_absolute_error